cathalgking/SpatialPath/SpatialPath_Notes.md

 * Ensure that the GSVA scores are joined to the object wrt the 10x barcodes (colnames).
-This is a **vital** step as it is assigning a GSVA score (as calculated above) to each spot.
+It is **vital** that this step is done correctly because otherwise the wrong GSVA scores will be assigned to the wrong Visium spots.
-* The Spatial R object could be a Seurat object or a SpatialExperiment object.
+* The Spatial R object could be a Seurat object or a SpatialExperiment (SPE) object.
 The principle is the same for both but the methods differ slightly.
 Let us work with a Seurat object now for simplicity.

 ***Example meta-data of a Seurat object***